phistoh/CrazyForCats/README.md

 - **CrazyForCats.lua** contains the main code
 - **CrazyForCats.toc** is the standard table-of-contents file containing addon information
 - **CrazyForCats_Tables.lua** contains tables with pet names

+# AddOn Description

+# ToDo
+[] Don't use a table of tables, use the "inner" tables directly instead